blogabe/homebrew-xplanet/README.md

 This will download and build each and every single dependency whether or not you install with the full complement of options or merely a subset.
 It's the only way given Homebrew's changes that you can ensure dependencies also get built from source.

 As of 25Jan2019, the first step described above will break while trying to install the graphite2 dependency.
-Simply `brew install graphite2` then re-run the above steps.
+Run the above first step, then simply `brew install graphite2` after the error, before re-runing the above two commands.